LiveHelperChat/doc/docs/mobile.md

 > Configuration -> System -> Mobile (Settings)

+## Notifications categories

+Mobile version 1.7v and lhc version 3.90v supports Mobile Notifications categories.
+They will appear as soon you will receive a one notification in the mobile app.
+After that you will be able to set custom notifications settings per notification category.

 ### Testing

 The Easiest way to test is just to login to Live Helper Chat back office and go to `System configuration -> Mobile (Sessions)` and edit session record.
 In edit window just click `Send test notification`.